HR Glossary for HR Professionals

 What are Vacation Days?

 Vacation days are days for which an employee is paid when time is taken off from work.
-As a result, organizations provide paid time off (PTO) to employees as a benefit as part of a comprehensive compensation package.
+As a result, organizations provide paid time off (PTO) to employees as a benefit.
+Usually, this benefit fits into the comprehensive compensation package.

-Typically, organizations that provide vacation days correlate them with the number of years of service the employee has provided within the company.
-For example,
+Typically, organizations that provide vacation days correlate them with tenure.
+This means that the number of years the employee has worked within the company sometimes determine their allotment.
+For example:

 1 year: 5 days